 When it comes to the best model glue, we have to recommend that you try out the Testors Liquid Cement For Plastic Models.
 Testors is really good at what they do in this area.
-This is a very fast drying adhesive that basically cements the pieces together, forming a long lasting permanent bond.
+This is a very fast drying adhesive that basically cements the pieces together, forming a long-lasting permanent bond.
 The bond strength is pretty high as is the overall durability.

-Only one the biggest issues is that it is very flammable, making it a bit dangerous to use around children.
+Only one of the biggest issues is that it is very flammable, making it a bit dangerous to use around children.
 The vapors are also quite harmful so you may want to consider using a mask as well.
 At least there’s a tip applicator, which makes it much more pleasant to apply it without making a mess everywhere.
 Overall, this is just a great product with many others backing it up.